As springtime arrives and we get closer to Easter, many Christians begin talking about “Holy Week.” So what is Holy Week, and why does it matter?

 Join us for our worship during Holy Week, as we contemplate the suffering, death, and resurrection of Jesus Christ.

 Easter Sunday is the day of the resurrection – a joyous celebration of God’s victory over sin and death.
-At our 6:30am service we will hear the story of our salvation, and greet the rising sun as we celebrate the resurrection.
+On April 1 at our 6:30am service we will hear the story of our salvation, and greet the rising sun as we celebrate the resurrection.
 The Sunrise Service will begin at the outdoor chapel, and is a deeply moving experience of the power of God.
 At 10:00am we will have a service of resurrection joy.
-In between services there will be activities for families and children at 9:00am.